-Jerahmie’s primary research area was in rf heating and the design and fabrication of a quasi-optical launching system for the high-power electron cyclotron resonance heating microwaves – 2 gyrotrons, 100-200 kilowatts each, for 50 to 75 milliseconds.
+Jerahmie’s primary research area was in RF heating and the design and fabrication of a quasi-optical launching system for the high-power electron cyclotron resonance heating microwaves – 2 gyrotrons, 100-200 kilowatts each, for 50 to 75 milliseconds.
 His research concentrated on measurement and modeling of power deposition and coupling to the electrons under ECH, and predictions of a resultant non-Maxwellian distribution in the electron population.

 Laurie studied plasma fueling and the HSX neutral population.
 She used H-Alpha measurements and the DEGAS and DEGAS 2 neutral Monte-Carlo codes to study the 3D neutral particle density, radial particle flux, and impacts of various fueling scenarios in HSX.
 Her work also included looking at the particle and energy balance at limiters placed at the edge of the HSX plasmas.

 Carson worked on the SIESTA (Spectral Iterative Equilibrium Solver for Toroidal Applications) code development project with Steve Hirshman and Raul Sanchez of ORNL.
 SIESTA is a magnetohydrodynamic equilibrium code used for modeling toroidal plasmas in 3D systems.
 Unlike VMEC, SIESTA does not assume nested magnetic flux surfaces, so equilibria involving magnetic islands and stochastic regions can be computed.
 The code is very scalable, a necessary feature for ITER-relevant calculations.
-SIESTA will be extremely useful for equilibrium analysis in perturbed tokamaks and stellarator modeling and design.
+SIESTA is useful for equilibrium analysis in perturbed tokamaks and stellarator modeling and design.